Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/10/we-dont-need-more-data-centers-part-1/index.md

 ## Tip #7

 Though we don't want to accept this, everything we do in our life will be outdated at some point.
 Everything moves forward.
-Once an idea is executed, others can _build_ on that idea and "supercede" it.
+Once an idea is executed, others can _build_ on that idea and "supersede" it.
 At some point, you have 5 projects that do something much better than the original idea from 20 years ago.

 At which point you can ask the question: is it worth keeping that old project around anymore?